LiberTEM/LiberTEM/docs/source/dask.rst

         result2['intensity'].raw_data,
     )

-The argument :code:`ordered_results` is an dictionary of lists for all declared results for that UDF.
-Each list contains results for the partitions, ordered by by slice for the corresponding dataset in the flattened navigation dimension.
+The argument :code:`ordered_results` is a dictionary of partial results results for that UDF.
+The dictionary is keyed by :class:`~libertem.common.slice.Slice` objects, one for each partition processed, and is ordered in the flat navigation dimension.
-The order of the partial results is such that the slices are increasing through the dataset so the merge method can safely concatenate the results in the case of :code:`'nav'`-shaped results.
-Any applied ROI is automatically taken into account.
-The return value from the function must be a dictionary of merged result arrays with the same keys as the argument.
+Each partial result is itself a dictionary with a key for each result declared in :code:`udf.get_result_buffers()`.
+The :code:`ordered_results` dictionary is created such that the :code:`merge_all` method can safely concatenate the elements in the case of :code:`'nav'`-shaped results.
+Any applied ROI is automatically taken into account after the call to :code:`merge_all`.
+The return value from the function must be a dictionary of merged result arrays with the same keys as the declared result buffers.

 CUDA and scheduling
 -------------------